508-loop-detected/fourplusfour/README.md

 There is also a switch that converts the whole thing into a single 8-step sequencer (use the first output in this mode, although the other two outputs are also still live, and they do more or less what you'd expect).

+There's a reset button which is very useful for resetting both sequencers back to zero, which is what it does.

 Each knob has a range of +/- 2.5V, give or take, with 0v at top dead center.
 I use center-detent pots to make finding the middle easier.
 You can change the voltage by varying R2 and R3 on the main board.
 The formula is on the schematic.

 If I do a new revision of this I might have the left four pots be 0-5V and the right four stay +/- 2.5V.